-- The bank is not able to take money out of your paycheck, or pursue further payment, even if the value of your home does not cover what you owe.
+- The bank cannot take money out of your paycheck, or pursue further payment, even if the value of your home does not cover what you owe.

-At High Rise Financial, we provide non-recourse funding to people with pending personal injury settlements.
+High Rise Financial provides non-recourse funding to people with pending personal injury settlements.
 At the end of the process, we are repaid out of the injured person’s compensation package — whether that is a jury award or a settlement agreement.
 Since our funding is non-recourse, you don’t have to pay us back if you lose your case!

 What Are Non-Recourse Loans For?

-- You file a lawsuit and get pre-settlement legal funding to help with money issues while the case pends.
+- You file a lawsuit and get legal funding to help with money issues while the case is pending.